Skip to navigation Skip to content

 If a person is not an Australian resident and in Australia on the date the claim is made, they may use the Agreement to meet the residence rules for claims if, on that date, they are:

-• an Australian resident, a resident of Malta or a third Agreement country that accepts claims for Australian pension under other Agreement (Article 5.1(a)), and
+• an Australian resident, a resident of Malta or another Agreement country that accepts claims for Australian pension under other Agreement (Article 5.1(a)), and

 • physically present in Australia, Malta or that third country (Article 5.1(b))

-Australian claims under the Maltese Agreement may be lodged in some other Australian social security agreement countries.
+Claims for Australian payment under the Maltese Agreement may be lodged in certain other Australian Agreement countries.

-Note: the customer must also satisfy any other rules under the other Agreement and other social security law provisions, including portability.
+The customer must also satisfy any other rules under the other Agreement and social security law provisions, including portability.
 For example, DSP can be claimed in a third country but has an ongoing residence requirement.
 Therefore, if the claimant is:

 • living in the other country, DSP cannot be paid